ShiftLeftSecurity/bctrace/README.md

 ## Getting started

-### Create and build a new agent project
+### Bootstraping a new agent project
-Bootstrap a new agent project by using the `bctrace` maven archetype:

 Set the coordinates for you new agent project
 ```bash
 export ORG_ID=org.myorganization
 export ARTIFACT_ID=test-agent
 export VERSION=0.0.0-SNAPSHOT
 ```
-Generate the project into a new folder of the current directory by running:
+Generate the project into a new folder of the current directory by using the provided archetype:
 ```bash
 mvn archetype:generate -B \
 -DarchetypeGroupId=io.shiftleft \